Xanthic/cache-api/README.md

 While this worked well for the server-side use case, Android users later reported incompatibilities, rendering twitch4j unusable for this platform.
 Thus spawned the desire for a simple cache api where specific implementations can be dynamically chosen at runtime by the end developer's choice
 (allowing some to use Caffeine while others can use LruCache, for example).

+### What's in a name?

+The library name, Xanthic, is a reference to [Xanthine](https://en.wikipedia.org/wiki/Xanthine).
+Taking inspiration from the [Caffeine](https://github.com/ben-manes/caffeine/wiki) cache library, Xanthine broadly includes the class of methylated xanthines that numerous cognitive stimulants (such as caffeine) belong to.
+Further, these compounds have been shown to [improve](https://doi.org/10.1002/hup.218) memory recall, creating an apt parallel for this library.